 - Behind the Clearness Committee is a simple but crucial conviction: each of us has an inner teacher, a voice of truth, that offers the guidance and power we need to deal with our problems.
 But that inner voice is often garbled by various kinds of inward and outward interference.
 The function of the Clearness Committee is not to give advice or “fix” people from the outside in but rather to help people remove the interference so that they can discover their own wisdom from the inside out.
 Nothing is allowed except real questions, honest and open questions, questions that will help the focus person remove the blocks to his or her inner truth without becoming burdened by the personal agendas of committee members.

-Here's a script for running a short version of a Clearness Committee that you take turns being talkers and teddy bears with: http://meaningfulaction.org/ScriptForHoldingTheSpaceSessions.pdf
+The Clearness Committee is described as a two hour process with just one focus person.
+Here's a script for running a short version of the Clearness Committee where people take turns being talkers and teddy bears that I'm calling Holding the Space Sessions: http://meaningfulaction.org/ScriptForHoldingTheSpaceSessions.pdf

 Other reasons for constraining what teddy bears do to be minimal are:

 - so we're more in more freely talking just see how things unfold mode

 - so we're in there's only one person's agenda at a time mode